 You can find the latest ferry schedule here.
 Playa Hermosa is approximately 10kms north of Santa Teresa.

 Be aware that most of the roads on the peninsula are unpaved, infrequently maintained, and often in very poor condition.
 In the rainy season you will need a 4WD to get around and you're likely to find this more comfortable during the dry season as well.

 No, this is not included in our package rates, however we can recommend and assist you to make any transfers you would like to use.

-We recommend a number of hotels in San Jose, including The Hampton Inn, Los Volcanos, or Hotel 1915.
+We recommend a number of hotels in San Jose across all budgets, including The Hampton Inn (or any of the various "chain hotels" surronding SJO, namely the Marriots), as well as Los Volcanos.
 They're all in the suburb of Alajuela, where the airport is located.
 These hotels all provide a free airport shuttle service, wifi, and breakfast.
 If you will be staying overnight in San Jose and taking a private shuttle with Montezuma Expeditions the following day, talk to them about their hotel and shuttle packages.Note - we don't receive any commission from these hotels.
 We simply suggest them because we've stayed there and have been happy with the facilities and the service provided.